pavelsmetana/test-test/README.md

 # test-test
-This is general Pavel`s PHP learning and testing code.
+This is Pavel`s PHP learning and testing repository.
 Please pay no attention/